 - See also: apl, idl, perl, matlab, numpy, perl-6, gnuplot, opengl, c, xs, fortran

-- I have 23 facts about Perl Data Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Perl Data Language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: